‘Error of law’ made in consents for new oil and gas fields, court told

 Greenpeace and Uplift have jointly raised a legal challenge at the Court of Session in Edinburgh over decisions to approve the new developments.

-They argue consent for the Rosebank oil field north-west of Shetland and the Jackdaw oil field off Aberdeen ought to be paused and reassessed.
+They argue consent for the Rosebank oil field north-west of Shetland and the Jackdaw gas field off Aberdeen ought to be paused and reassessed.

 The former Conservative-led UK government approved Shell’s proposals to develop the Jackdaw field in 2022 and cleared Equinor and Ithaca Energy’s plans to drill in the Rosebank field last September.